Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Multi-Label Adaptive Graph Convolutional Network (ML-AGCN)

 \subsubsection{Similarity-based adjacency matrix $(\mathbf{C})$}

-As illustrated in Fig.~\ref{fig:node_sim}, the GCN aggregation tends to modify the node similarity in the original feature space~\citep{nodesim}.
-To overcome this issue, a node-similarity preserving matrix $\mathbf{C}^{(l)}=(c_{ij}^{(l)})_{i,j \in \mathcal{O}}$ is proposed.
-It is obtained by calculating the cosine similarity $c_{ij}^{(l)}$ between each pair of vertices $(v_i$,$v_j)$ as follows,
+As illustrated in the top row of Fig.~\ref{fig:node_sim}, the GCN aggregation process tends to modify the node similarity in the original feature space~\citep{nodesim}.
+Subsequently, the second row illustrates a significant change in the similarity measure between the node features before and after the GCN operation (see Fig 4 a) and b), respectively). {Although learned in an end-to-end manner, the attention-based graph $\mathbf B$ only quantifies the connectivity importance of each node pair and does not guarantee that the feature similarity is not lost through graph convolutions.
+Hence, we propose to incorporate an additional matrix $\mathbf{C}^{(l)}=(c_{ij}^{(l)})_{i,j \in \mathcal{O}}$ to preserve the node feature similarity.} It is obtained by calculating the cosine similarity $c_{ij}^{(l)}$ between each pair of vertices $(v_i$,$v_j)$ as follows,

 where $\|.\|$ denotes the $L_2$ Euclidean norm.